tkottke90/my-n8n-nodes/nodes/TdkMergeBranches/README.md

 > [!important]
 > This node only merges the zero index of each input.
 If you have multiple items in your input arrays, you will need to use a different strategy.
 Also this will act like a Javascript object spread or `Object.assign` which means that any keys in the second input will overwrite keys in the first input.

----

-## Examples without library

-Below are some screenshots of examples where I had previously created the same outside of using this library

-### Example: Merge + Aggregate

-The Merge + Aggregate strategy involves (as the name implies) using a merge node and an aggregate node.
-The merge node is used to combine the 2 branches together and the aggregate node is used to merge the 2 objects together.